 The health barometer is a telephone health survey of a representative random sample of the population of mainland France: 25,319 individuals aged 18 to 75 years took part in the 2017 edition.
 Conducted from January 2017 to August 2017, this survey was the most recent in a series of seven, entitled "Adult health barometers", conducted in 1992, 1993, 1995, 2000, 2005, 2010, 2014.
 The survey collects information on various health behaviours and attitudes among French people (such as those pertaining to the use of treatments, depression, vaccination, screening practices, physical activity, violence and sexuality).
 The survey also questions the use of tobacco, alcohol, cannabis and other psychoactive substances.

 This system was set up in 2005 and continually collects information about clients seen in National Treatment and Prevention Centres for Addiction (CSAPAs).
 In the month of April, each centre sends its results from the prior year to the OFDT, which analyses these results.
 The data collected relate to patients, their current treatment and treatments taken elsewhere, their uses (substances used and substance for which they came in the first place) and their health.
 The common core questions help harmonise the data collection on a national level and fulfil the requirements of the European Treatment Demand Indicator (TDI) protocol.

-The system is based on data analysed by seven local coordinating sites (Bordeaux, Lille, Marseille, Metz, Paris, Rennes and Toulouse) that produce site reports, which are then extrapolated to a national level:
+The system is based on data analysed by eight local coordinating sites (Bordeaux, Lille, Lyon, Marseille, Metz, Paris, Rennes and Toulouse):

 - continuous qualitative data collection by the local coordination network, which has a common data collection and information strategy